Village of Portland

 |SERVICES in PORTLAND

 Portland is a small village located on Big Rideau Lake and adjacent to Highway 15.
-Portland boasts three full service marinas and is one of the main gateways for visitors to access Big Rideau Lake.
+Portland boasts two full service marinas and is one of the main gateways for visitors to access Big Rideau Lake.
 There are a variety of places to stay in the area.
 Both boat tours and boat rentals are available in town.
 For more information see the boat rentals and tours page.

 Portland is one of the early settlements along the Rideau.
 Although land was granted in the area of Portland in 1801, it was not until the early 1820s that a community started to grow in the location of the present day town.
 An 1818 map shows a trail leading to the location which is named "Old Landing."
 An 1828 map also shows it as "Old Landing" with more of a substantial road leading to it (a road built in 1816).
 Local history credits the first settler on the village site as being Ami Chipman (b.1807, son of Heman Chipman).
 An 1830 map shows a "small settlement" in this location.
 The name of the small community was changed to Portland in 1833, in honour of William Henry Cavendish Bentinck, the 3rd Duke of Portland.
 The name Portland comes from the Isle of Portland, which lies off shore from Weymouth in Dorset, England.